-Parameter Estimation using parmest requires a Pyomo model, experimental data which defines multiple scenarios, and a list of parameter names (thetas) to estimate. parmest uses PySP [PyomoBookII] to solve a two-stage stochastic programming problem, where the experimental data is used to create a scenario tree.
-The objective function needs to be written in PySP form with the Pyomo Expression for first stage cost (named "FirstStageCost") set to zero and the Pyomo Expression for second stage cost (named "SecondStageCost") defined as the deviation between the model and the observations (typically defined as the sum of squared deviation between model values and observed values).
+Parameter Estimation using parmest requires a Pyomo model, experimental data which defines multiple scenarios, and a list of parameter names (thetas) to estimate. parmest uses Pyomo [PyomoBookII] and (optionally) mpi-sppy [mpisppy] to solve a two-stage stochastic programming problem, where the experimental data is used to create a scenario tree.
+The objective function needs to be written with the Pyomo Expression for first stage cost (named "FirstStageCost") set to zero and the Pyomo Expression for second stage cost (named "SecondStageCost") defined as the deviation between the model and the observations (typically defined as the sum of squared deviation between model values and observed values).

-If the Pyomo model is not formatted as a two-stage stochastic programming problem in this format, the user can supply a custom function to use as the second stage cost and the Pyomo model will be modified within parmest to match the specifications required by PySP.
-The PySP callback function is also defined within parmest.
+If the Pyomo model is not formatted as a two-stage stochastic programming problem in this format, the user can supply a custom function to use as the second stage cost and the Pyomo model will be modified within parmest to match the required specifications.
+The stochastic programming callback function is also defined within parmest.
 The callback function returns a populated and initialized model for each scenario.